tywalch/electrodb/README.md

 ### Batch Write Delete Records
 Provide all table index composite attributes in an array of objects to the `delete` method to batch delete records.

-> Note: Performing a Batch Delete will return an array of "unprocessed" records.
+> _NOTE: Performing a Batch Delete will return an array of "unprocessed" records.
 An empty array signifies all records were processed.
-If you want the raw DynamoDB response you can always use the option `{raw: true}`, more detail found here: [Query Options](#query-options).
+If you want the raw DynamoDB response you can always use the option `{raw: true}`, more detail found here: [Query Options](#query-options)._
 > Additionally, when performing a BatchWrite the `.params()` method will return an _array_ of parameters, rather than just the parameters for one docClient query.
 This is because ElectroDB BatchWrite queries larger than the docClient's limit of 25 records.

 If the number of records you are requesting is above the BatchWrite threshold of 25 records, ElectroDB will make multiple requests to DynamoDB and return the results in a single array.
 By default, ElectroDB will make these requests in series, one after another.
 If you are confident your table can handle the throughput, you can use the [Query Option](#query-options) `concurrent`.
 This value can be set to any number greater than zero, and will execute that number of requests simultaneously.